Reporting from: Ho Chi Minh City, Vietnam

 It’s a refrain I hear often.
 Yesterday, I wrote about the 1,130 US expats who torched their passports and renounced their citizenship.
 While their reasons for doing so are likely rather varied, many of them are no doubt tired of the US tax dragnet that has turned them into criminals merely for having a bank account in their new country of residence.

-While I applaud these expats for finding a solution to a problem THEY did not create, money-grubbing statists who will use any excuse to steal money from government slaves were up in arms.
+While I applaud these expats for finding a solution to a problem they did not create, statists who will use any excuse to expand the US tax net were up in arms.

 Words like “traitor” and “tax evader” were thrown around with the casualness of the Kennedys throwing a football around in Hyannisport.
-Proponents of bloated government, bothered by the loss of 1,130 productive tax slaves, were crawling the walls looking for any rationalization as to why these citizenship renunciants were evil people.
+Proponents of big government bothered by losing the income of 1,130 productive entrepreneurs, were looking for any rationalization they could use to convince the public to condemn them.

-In the world, not paying for their government goodie bag is tantamount to treason.
+In the West, paying no tax is tantamount to treason.

-But are taxes really the price we pay for “civilization”?
+But are taxes really the price we pay for civilization?
 For as cultured and refined as these statists want to portray themselves, I doubt any of them have traveled far outside of the United States.
 If they did, they’d be surprised by the number of civilized societies that are thriving without excessive taxation.

 As I write this, I’m eating a delicious hamburger in one of Ho Chi Minh City’s top five-star resorts.
 The service is excellent.
 The waterfall near my seat is relaxing.
 The security guards who will open the door for me on the way out are pleasant.
 And on the busy street outside, there’s a sense of order.